 Classrooms or other school facilities designed and used solely for arts instruction are essential for teaching each arts discipline.
 On the 2016-17 Annual Arts Education Survey, school administrators reported the number of classrooms or other school facilities designed and used solely for arts instruction.
 Administrators were also asked to report on the number of classrooms or other school facilities that are multipurposed for the arts.
 Table 39 provides data on the percent of responding schools with at least one classroom or other school facility designed and used solely for arts instruction.
 The data are shown for the 2016-17 school year by classroom type and school level.
-Table 40 displays the percent of all responding schools with at least one classroom or other purposes in the 2016-17 school year.
+Table 40 displays the percent of all responding schools with at least one classroom or other school facility that was used for arts and other purposes in the 2016-17 school year.
 Data are shown by school level.